lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

                   systemctl restart k3s

-               This is necessary for :external+lockss-manual:term:`K3s` to adjust to the newly configured IP address.
+               This is necessary for |K3s| to adjust to the newly configured IP address.

-         b. |LOCKSS2LOCKSS| Then run this command, as the ``lockss`` user, in the :ref:`LOCKSS Installer Directory`:
+         b. |LOCKSS2LOCKSS| Run this command, as the ``lockss`` user, in the :ref:`LOCKSS Installer Directory`:

             .. code-block:: shell